-- X We have not made awards to our NEOs solely based on retention or to replace awards that did not or are not expected to pay out. - $\pmb{\mathsf{X}}$ We have not made outsized awards to induce someone to become employed by us. - X We do not grant discretionary awards that are not substantiated by Company and individual performance. - X We do not allow "retesting" or use multiple one-year targets with our annual bonus awards that provide NEOs with more than one opportunity to receive the same payout. - X We do not permit repricing of underwater stock options. - X We do not accrue dividends or dividend equivalents on PSUs during the performance cycle. - X We do not use an aspirational peer group.
-Our revenue places us between the fifth and sixth companies in the 2016 peer group (which includes 14 companies), as ranked by revenue. - × Pension and welfare benefits and perquisites are not a significant part of our NEOs' compensation. - X NEO employment agreements do not provide for tax gross-ups. - X We do not provide any special benefits or compensation upon the death of a NEO. - We do not permit our NEOs to pledge our securities, hold securities in a margin account or engage in hedging or similar transactions.
+- X We have not made awards to our NEOs solely based on retention or to replace awards that did not or are not expected to pay out. - X We have not made outsized awards to induce someone to become employed by us. - X We do not grant discretionary awards that are not substantiated by Company and individual performance. - X We do not allow "retesting" or use multiple one-year targets with our annual bonus awards that provide NEOs with more than one opportunity to receive the same payout. - X We do not permit repricing of underwater stock options. - X We do not accrue dividends or dividend equivalents on PSUs during the performance cycle. - X We do not use an aspirational peer group.
+Our revenue places us between the fifth and sixth companies in the 2017 peer group (which includes 13 companies), as ranked by revenue. - × Pension and welfare benefits and perquisites are not a significant part of our NEOs' compensation. - X NEO employment agreements do not provide for tax gross-ups. - X We do not provide any special benefits or compensation upon the death of a NEO. - X We do not permit our NEOs to pledge our securities, hold securities in a margin account or engage in hedging or similar transactions. - This policy was adopted in 2018.
+Previously, all of our incentive compensation plans included clawback provisions.
+See discussion on page 33.